Adamskoullos/aws-study-notes/cloude practitioner essentials/12-pricing-and-support.md

 # Consolidating Bills

-The firm get a consolidated bil for all the accounts within the organization which is itemized for unit cost and usage of resources.
+The firm gets a consolidated bil for all the accounts within the organization which is itemized for unit cost and usage of resources.

 # AWS Budgets